Who we are

 How long do we keep your personal information?

 We will retain your personal information for a period of 6 months after we have communicated to you our decision about whether to appoint you to the role.
 We retain your personal information for that period so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way.
 After this period, we will securely destroy your personal information in accordance with applicable laws and regulations.

 Under certain circumstances, by law you have the right to:

 We have appointed a Data Protection Officer (DPO) to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal information, please contact the DPO:
+If you have any questions about this privacy notice or how we handle your personal information or you would like to exercise your information rights, please contact the DPO:

 Postal Address: DPO, Farnborough Airport, Farnborough, Hampshire, GU14 6XA.

 We may update this privacy notice from time to time in response to changes in applicable laws and regulations and our processing practices.
 When changes are made, we will update the effective date at the top of this document.